Who We Are

 Ailsa Smith

 Ailsa has a Certificate in Field Archaeology from Glasgow University, and has been involved with ACFA (the Association of Certificated Field Archaeologists) on some of their projects, as well as Scotland’s Rock Art Project.
-She is involved with the Lanarkshire Heritage Forum and Scottish Strategic Archaeology Committee.
+She is the chair of Clutha Archaeology Group and represents them on the Lanarkshire Heritage Forum.
+She is the community and volunteer archaeology representative on the Scottish Strategic Archaeology Committee.

 Project Officer